HomeAsiaFactbox-Who is contesting Nepal's polls and what is at stake?

 By Gopal Sharma and Saurabh Sharma

-Feb 25 (Reuters) - Nepal will hold a national election next month, its first since deadly youth-led anti-graft protests toppled the government of then-Prime Minister K.P.
+March 5 (Reuters) - Nepal votes in a general election on Thursday, its first since deadly youth-led anti-graft protests toppled the government of then-Prime Minister K.P.
 Sharma Oli in September.

 THE VOTERS

-Nearly 19 million of Nepal's 30 million people are eligible to vote in the March 5 election for the 275-member assembly.
+Nearly 19 million of Nepal's 30 million people are eligible to vote in the for the 275-member assembly.

 About one million of the voters - most of them youth - were added after last year's protests, which killed 77 people and injured more than 2,000.